 Microsoft introduces the ASP.Net web optimization framework that helps in web app performance optimization.
 So, to optimize its performance, it uses two main principles:

 - Bundling- It’s a feature that was used in ASP.Net 4.5 version and helps in reducing the requests to the server.
 It combines multiple resources such as CSS files, Script with single resources, and fewer requests.
 Use this to improve the speed of page load.

 - Minification- It’s a feature used to minify the size of requested resources by trimming and shortening whitespace and variable names etc.

 8. Use HTTP Compression

-It’s a prevalent method which is used to optimize the performance.
-HTTP compression works by compressing the content in Gzip format and transmit data on wire to show significant improvement and reduce transmission time.
+It’s a prevalent method that is used to optimize performance.
+HTTP compression works by compressing the content in Gzip format and transmitting data on wire to show significant improvement and reduce transmission time.
 They support two formats:

 - Static Compression: It generally works by compressing static cache content.
 The request is compressed, and followed request uses a compressed version.
 Compressing static one and not the dynamic one.

 - Dynamic Compression: It isn’t like static content as the content often changes.
 Also, it supports compression without adding it into the Cache.